A/B testing

 Here are some ideas you can try to improve your conversion rates.

-• Make sure you’re following best practices regarding email deliverability.
-There won’t be much to test if your emails don’t make it to the inbox.
+- Make sure you’re following best practices regarding email deliverability.
+There won’t be much to test if your emails don’t reach the inbox.

-• However, it is possible to come up with several testing concepts for one test element.
-E.g., with subject lines, you can test several at once.
-Or CTA language, you can test several in one test.
+- However, it is possible to develop several testing concepts for one test element.
+For example, you can test several subject lines at once or CTA language in one test.

-• When setting up your A/B testing in Bloomreach Engagement, you need to set the functionality to focus on one metric only to identify the most successful campaign.
+- When setting up your A/B testing in Bloomreach Engagement, you need to set the functionality to focus on one metric only to identify the most successful campaign.
 So, for subject lines, that needs to be open rates.
-For campaign content ideas, that is most likely to be the click-through rate.
+For campaign content ideas, the click-through rate is most likely to be the highest.
 However, it could also be conversion rates.
 When testing "price shown versus price not shown", the price shown generated fewer clicks but higher conversions.
 However, testing results will vary for each brand.
 Test for your results to ensure the best outcome.